-- The ad is using the main thread for more than 60 seconds in total.
+- The ad uses the main thread for more than 60-seconds in total

-- Or it is using the main thread for more than 15 seconds in any 30-second window.
+- It uses the main thread for over 15 seconds in any 30-second window.

-- Or it is using more than 4 megabytes of network bandwidth.
+- It uses more than four megabytes of network bandwidth.

-If the ad meets both criteria, then Google classified it as a “heavy ad” and removes it.
+If the ad meets both criteria, Google classifies it as a “heavy ad” and removes it.

 Google doesn’t want any ad to do that.
-Cryptocurrency mining ads, poorly compressed ads, ads that preload video files are some examples of ads that are generally heavy.
+Cryptocurrency mining ads, poorly compressed ads, and ads that preload video files are generally heavy.

 The Heavy Ad Intervention

-Technically, Chrome is not blocking the ads, otherwise, it would’ve called it Heavy Ad Blocking.
+Technically, Chrome is not blocking the ads.
+Otherwise, it would’ve called it Heavy Ad Blocking.
 Instead, this feature is called Chrome’s Heavy Ad Intervention.
-The browser allows the ad on the site, it lets it load on the page, the ad gets a fair chance to be displayed, it might even appear in front of the user, but the browser intervenes only if the limit is crossed.
+The browser allows the ad on the site, it lets it load on the page, the ad gets a fair chance to be displayed, and it might even appear in front of the user, but the browser intervenes only if the limit is crossed.

 Here’s a demo.
 Interestingly, the demo works even on the Microsoft Edge Browser.
 So, it’s clear that every browser built on the Chromium platform will disallow heavy ads.

 User experience has paramount importance in the ad tech industry.
-If ads start to cause discomfort, the user will be motivated to install ad blockers.
-While only a few publishers with intrusive ads push the user towards adblockers, every publisher starts losing revenue once it’s installed.
-One in every four users is already using an ad blocker and initiatives like Chrome’s Heavy Ad Intervention try to reverse the trend by removing the discomforts from browsing.
+If ads cause discomfort, users will be motivated to install ad blockers.
+While only a few publishers with intrusive ads push the user towards adblockers, every publisher starts losing revenue once installed.
+One in every four users already uses an ad blocker, and initiatives like Chrome’s Heavy Ad Intervention try to reverse the trend by removing the discomfort from browsing.